Webb Pierce was great entertainer and our good friend …

 Webb often stopped by the Willie Nelson store just to sit and talk with Frank and Jeanie Oakley.
 He always had his good friend along as well, Max Powell.
 It was never dull with the two of them around.

 Sadly, Webb Pierce died of pancreatic cancer in Nashville, Tennessee on February 24, 1991.
 In Webb’s honor, we’ve created a special display in the Willie Nelson museum dedicated to Webb Pierce.
 We also have a lot of photos of him scattered throughout the store and museum.
 So be sure and stop in – you’ll love it.

-In addition to Webb Pierce, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, George Jones, Waylon Jennings, Porter Wagoner, Jeannie Seely, the Wilburn Brothers, Faron Young, Mel Tillis and many, many others.
+In addition to Webb Pierce, the Willie Nelson and Friends museum displays and exhibits honor the likes of Patsy Cline, Johnny Cash, George Jones, Waylon Jennings, Porter Wagoner, Jeannie Seely, the Wilburn Brothers, Faron Young, David Frizzell, Mel Tillis and many, many others.